All Articles

 12+ months before submission:

-- Qualify your nicotine supplier.
+• Qualify your nicotine supplier.
 Accumulating the documentation FDA expects takes time.
+Rushing this process produces thin files.

-- Execute a formal quality agreement.
-This demonstrates regulatory maturity.
+• Execute a formal quality agreement.
+This demonstrates regulatory maturity and defines responsibilities clearly.

 Ongoing:

-- Archive COAs and batch records for every nicotine purchase.
+• Archive COAs and batch records for every nicotine purchase.
 Not just the batches used in study products.
+FDA may ask about any batch in your supply history.

 Before filing: